Dr. Todd Taylor

 Department of Engineering

 U.S. Coast Guard Academy

 From 2006 to 2012, Dr. Taylor served as the Naval Architecture and Marine Engineering Section Chief.
-During his time at USCGA, Dr. Taylor has also served as Associate Editor of USCGA Center for Advanced Studies, Advisor of the Running Club, Member of the Superintendent’s Institutional Culture and Climate Cabinet, and Chairman of the Curriculum Committee.
+During his time at the USCGA, Dr. Taylor has also served as Associate Editor of USCGA Center for Advanced Studies, advisor of the Running Club, member of the Superintendent’s Institutional Culture and Climate Cabinet, and Chairman of the Curriculum Committee.

 - Ph.D., Hydrodynamics, Massachusetts Institute of Technology, 1996

 - M.S., Ocean Engineering, Massachusetts Institute of Technology, 1993

 - A.B., Biochemistry, Bowdoin College, 1990

 - Clippinger, D.C, Garcia, E.M.H, and Taylor, T.E.,”Dynamically Induced Roll in Head Seas,” Transactions of the Society of Naval Architects and Marine Engineers, 2012.